We may earn income from links in this post. Please read this Disclosure for details.

 If you’re a guest at the Andaz Mayakoba Resort Riviera Maya during Day of Dead, you can take part in authentic and local Day of the Dead experiences hosted by the resort.

-Among the highlights are a Pan de Muerto bar at breakfast and a special three-course dinner at signature fine dining restaurant Casa Amate with Casa Madero wine pairings, a welcome drink, special dessert and activities
+Your memorable experience begins with a Pan de Muerto bar at breakfast.
+Another highlight is a special three-course dinner at signature fine dining restaurant Casa Amate with Casa Madero wine pairings.
+There’s also a welcome drink, special dessert and activities such as face painting.

 The Pan de Muerto prepared by Andaz Mayakoba’s Executive Chef, Miguel Gomez, is one of the most popular along the Mayan Riviera!